1-800-MUSIC-NOW: History

 The service began in 1995 (the same year Amazon.com opened, and three years before it started selling music) but was taken down by the end of 1996.
 The promotion totaled about $40 million (at the time, advertisements for the service were quite regularly played on MTV and advertised heavily as part of The Simpsons Homerpalooza episode); meanwhile, its top-selling CD sold only 400 copies.
 Ultimately, over 1 million pieces of music were sold within the year.
 One survey noted that many of those who called the number did not sign up to make purchases, some citing shipping fees, but most saying it was because they didn't have credit cards.

 1-800 MUSIC NOW was originally called 1-800 MY MUSIC.
 It was created by Steven Saslow and his partners at Diamond Creative Partners.
+As of today the number is no longer in service.